-Chart 1 illustrates the number of applications in each status as of January 9, 2019.
-Approximately 94% of CSE's active projects are completed; approximately 66% of the projects in PG&E's territory are completed, and 68% in SCE's territory are completed.
+Chart 1 illustrates the number of applications and their respective status as of June 30, 2019.
+Approximately 97 percent of CSE's active projects are completed; approximately 78 percent of PG&E's are completed, and 75 percent of SCE's are completed.